heikalb/yvr-crash-bot/README.md

 # yvr-crash-bot
-This is a Twitter bot displaying data on traffic crashes in Metro Vancouver.
+Twitter bot displaying data on traffic crashes in Metro Vancouver (Canada).
 The goal is to raise public awareness of traffic violence.
 A project of Vision Zero Vancouver: https://visionzerovancouver.ca/, https://twitter.com/VisionZeroYVR